acaranta/docker-backuper/README.md

 - The .tar backups will be stored in /backup ... which you can bind to any dir on your docker host.
 - In this mode, the `--storage` option is ignored as the data will be stored in the bound directory `/backup`.
 - The container's volumes to be backed up are mounted using the --volumes-from option
-- if added, the option `--pausecontainer` will stop the container to backup, and restart it afterwards
+- if added, the option `--pausecontainer` will stop the container to backup, and restart it afterwards (see KNOWN BUGS below about pausing)

 Then you can restore using :
 ```